Bradford County Court Records

 Bradford County Probate Court Records

-Probate matters in Bradford County are adjudicated by the Orphans’ Court division of the Court of Common Pleas.
-The Register and Recorder (who also serves as Register of Wills and Clerk of Orphans’ Court) is the custodian of all probate records, including wills, letters testamentary, letters of administration, inventories, estate accountings, guardianship petitions, and adoption filings.
-The office probates approximately 350 to 400 estates annually.
+Probate matters in Bradford County go through the Orphans Court division of the Court of Common Pleas.
+The Register and Recorder — who also serves as Register of Wills and Clerk of Orphans Court — is the custodian of all probate records, including wills, letters testamentary, letters of administration, inventories, estate accountings, guardianship petitions, and adoption filings.
+The office probates approximately 350 to 400 estates each year.

-Probate records are available for in-person review at the Register and Recorder’s office, Monday through Friday, 8:00 a.m. to 4:30 p.m.
-Requesters should provide a decedent’s name or case number to conduct a search.
-The estate search fee is $5.00, and copies of probate documents cost $2.50 for a certified copy of the first page of an estate instrument, $0.25 per additional page, and $5.00 for short certificates.
-The full Register of Wills and Clerk of Orphans’ Court Fee Schedule (effective December 1, 2025) lists the following representative fees:
+Probate records are available for in-person review at the Register and Recorder's office, Monday through Friday, 8:00 a.m. to 4:30 p.m.
+Bring a decedent's name or case number to help staff conduct the search.
+The estate search fee is $5.00.
+Copies of probate documents cost $2.50 for a certified copy of the first page of an estate instrument, $0.25 per additional page, and $5.00 for short certificates.
+The full Register of Wills and Clerk of Orphans Court Fee Schedule (effective December 1, 2025) lists the following representative fees:

 | Action | Fee |